Our Students

 You may connect with an adviser through Starfish.
 There are two options:

-• Drop-in Kiosk: Beginning May 14, 2025, you will have access to academic advisers from across the University for general questions and to connect you with the appropriate resources to support you in a more detailed and personal way.
+- Drop-in Kiosk: You have access to academic advisers from across the University for general questions and to connect you with the appropriate resources to support you in a more detailed and personal way.
 To access the drop-in kiosk, log into Starfish to see your My Success Network.
 Scroll down and select the Academic Advising at Penn State – Drop In tile to join the waiting room to meet with an academic adviser.

 For general information about Starfish please visit the following website: Starfish Info | for Student Success